Frequently Asked Visiting Questions

 Lowell Observatory welcomes service animals and recognizes the important role they play in many of our visitors’ lives.
 We do not allow pets on our campus.

-General Admission grants access to the indoor and outdoor exhibits on campus, as well as all of our daytime tours and evening stargazing.
-Once checked in, you will be free to explore our historic campus, look through our state-of-the-art telescopes, and learn about the stories of the stars and our place in the universe.
+General Admission grants access to indoor and outdoor exhibits on campus, as well as all of our daytime tours and evening stargazing.
+Once checked in, you will be free to wander our historic campus, look through our state-of-the-art telescopes, explore the exhibit halls of the Astronomy Discovery Center, and learn about the stories of the stars and our place in the universe.
 Get your tickets now at lowell.edu/visit/experiences/!

 Yes!
 General admission is good for the whole day, even if you leave the observatory and come back at a later time.
 Just be sure to hold on to either your admission sticker or proof of your ticket purchase, such as a receipt or your order confirmation email.